cees-elzinga/script.xbmc.hue.ambilight/README.md

 Release history
 ---------------
+  * 2013-04-22 v 0.3.5 Ignore the light if it's turned off.
+Only act on video playback
   * 2013-04-02 v 0.3.4 Ambilight is more responsive
   * 2013-04-01 v 0.3.3 Rename to script.xbmc.hue.ambilight
   * 2013-03-05 v 0.3.2 Small improvements